-Get Avast One to protect your Android against malware
+Get Avast One to protect your iPhone against malware

 Malvertising attacks use infected ads to spread malware or send you to malicious websites — often, you don’t even need to click on the ad to get infected.
 Since these malware ads can appear on trusted websites, they can be hard to spot.
 We’ll show you how malvertising works and how you can fight back with top-shelf cybersecurity software.